Keynote Speakers

 We are currently witnessing the rapid evolution of Generative Artificial Intelligence (Gen-AI), marking the beginning of a transformative era.
 Gen-AI is not only revolutionizing what we can achieve with computing but also redefining how we engage with this new medium.
 Much like the printing press, which unlocked immense potential as a tool, its true value was fully realized when paired with human creativity.
 Similarly, the true magic of AI lies in the experiences it will empower when combined with human ingenuity.
 This talk will explore new research directions in Human-Computer Interaction that enable us to leverage the power of Gen-AI, shaping the experiences we create to empower individuals in the future.

-Dr. Kori Inkpen is a Senior Principal Research Manager at Microsoft Research, leading the Human-Centered AI Experiences (HCAIX) team.
+Kori Inkpen is a Senior Principal Research Manager at Microsoft Research, leading the Human-Centered AI Experiences (HCAIX) team.
 Kori's personal research is focused on leveraging generative AI to transcend place, time and modalities to support innovative collaborative experiences.
 Over the years her research has made significant contributions in the areas of Human-AI Collaboration, Computer-Supported Collaboration, and Human-Computer Interaction.
 Prior to joining Microsoft, she was a professor of Computer Science at Dalhousie University (2001-2007) and Simon Fraser University (1998-2001).